 The health benefits of swimming are numerous, especially for the elderly.
-The obvious benefit is it’s gentle on the body with very low impact on joints.
-Swimming also provides improved heart health, reduces the risk of osteoporosis, increases flexibility and improves muscle strength and tone.
+The obvious benefit is it’s gentle on the body with a very low impact on joints.
+Swimming also provides improved heart health, reduces the risk of osteoporosis, increases flexibility, and improves muscle strength and tone.
 Plus, it’s fun!

 The key to any exercise routine is to start.
 It can be easy to find excuses and put it off, but make the commitment to better health and start today.
 It also helps to have an “exercise partner” who can help motivate you even when you don’t feel up to being active.
 Start today.
 You’ll be thankful you did!

 Independence is something that everyone deserves.
 However, for some people, […]